rossharper/monzotray/README.md

 Quickly hacked Electron-based app that shows Monzo balance in the system tray.
 Uses code shamelessly stolen from @robinjmurphy.

-Note: it currently only loads balance and recent transactions once on load - it does not refresh data whilst running.
+Note: it currently only loads balance and recent transactions once on load - it does not refresh data automatically whilst running.

 I don't make any promises about developing this any further!